Streamlit-App-Demo/Dashboard/README.md

 # Description
-- The Family Promise of Spokane Organization is a US-based nonprofit organization based in Spokane, WA.
+- We worked on a student project for The Family Promise of Spokane Organization, a US-based nonprofit organization based in Spokane, WA.
 They are an organization that helps homeless families as well as preventing families from becoming homeless.
 They provide shelter for families as well as rental assitance.
 For the full description visit their website [Family Promise of Spokane](https://www.familypromiseofspokane.org/)
+- The dashboard we made was meant for the supervisors and caseworkers to make informed decisions.
 - This repository main purpose is to demo the streamlit app dashboard portion only.
 The only contributors are below.

 # How to run streamlit app: